Washington Post Principal of the Year Award

 Eligibility

 Nominees must be full-time principals.
-Each nominee must have a minimum of five years’ experience as a principal, three of which must be in the school or school system in which the principal is currently serving.
+Each nominee must have a minimum of two (2) years’ experience as a principal, one (1) of which must be in the school or school system in which the principal is currently serving.
 Nominees must serve as an administrator for the 2023-24 school year.

 Nomination Criteria

-- Maintain a continuing dialogue with students and parents as well as faculty and staff.
+3. Listening: Maintains a continuous and open dialogue with students and parents as well as faculty and staff, and considers a variety of feedback and ideas when making decisions.

 Nomination Process

-- A 200-word biography, written to highlight specific accomplishments for which the awardee was nominated.
+- Biography: A 200-word biography written to highlight specific accomplishments for which the awardee was nominated.